Stem rust: History

 Anton de Bary later conducted experiments to observe the beliefs of European farmers regarding the relationship between the rust and barberry plants, and after connecting the basidiospores of the basidia stage to barberry, he also identified that the aeciospores in the aecia stage reinfect the wheat host.
 Upon de Bary's discovery of all five spore stages and their need for barberry as a host, John Craigie, a Canadian pathologist, identified the function of the spermogonium in 1927.

 Due to the useful nature of both barberry and wheat plants, they were eventually brought to North America by European colonists.
 Barberry was used for many things like making wine and jams from the berries to tool handles from the wood.
 Ultimately, as they did in Europe, the colonists began to notice a relationship between barberry and stem rust epidemics in wheat.
 Laws were enacted in many New England colonies, but as the farmers moved west, the problem with stem rust moved with them and began to spread to many areas, creating a devastating epidemic in 1916.
-It wasn't until two years later in 1918 that the United States created a program to remove barberry.
-The program was one that was supported by state and federal entities and was partly prompted by the threat it posed to food supplies during the war.
-The "war against barberries" was waged and called upon the help of citizens through radio and newspaper advertisements, pamphlets, and fair booths asking for help from all in the attempt to rid the barberry bushes of their existence.
+It was not until two years later in 1918 that the United States created a program to remove barberry.
+The program was one that was supported by state and federal entities and was partly prompted by the threat it posed to food supplies during World War I. The "war against barberries" was waged and called upon the help of citizens through radio and newspaper advertisements, pamphlets, and fair booths asking for help from all in the attempt to rid the barberry bushes of their existence.
 Later, in 1975–1980, the program was reestablished under state jurisdiction.
 Once this happened, a federal quarantine was established against the sale of stem rust susceptible barberry in those states that were part of the program.
 A barberry testing program was created to ensure that only those species and varieties of barberry that are immune to stem rust will be grown in the quarantine area.

 In 1969 two races not detected before in Australia were found and for decades one hypothesis was an African origin, and in 2018 DNA analysis confirmed that, specifically South African.

 South Africa itself has an ongoing problem with various stem rust outbreaks which requires better response, including an indigenous breeding for resistance program.